March 13, 2026

 With so many options available, picking the right at-home estrogen test can feel overwhelming.
 The best choice for you really comes down to your specific health goals, lifestyle, and budget.
 Are you trying to get a quick snapshot of your estrogen levels, or do you need a more detailed look at your overall hormonal health?
 Thinking through what you hope to learn will help you find a test that fits your needs perfectly.
 Let's walk through the key factors to consider.

-Accuracy: Blood vs. Urine vs. Saliva
+Blood vs. Urine vs. Saliva: Which Is Best?

 Each type of at-home test collects samples differently, which can influence both accuracy and convenience.
 Blood tests typically use a small finger-prick sample to measure active hormones like estradiol.
 Urine tests often require you to collect all your urine over a 24-hour period to get an average reading of hormone metabolites.
 Saliva tests involve spitting into a tube multiple times a day to capture hormonal fluctuations.
 While these at-home kits provide valuable insights into your hormonal health, it’s important to remember that tests performed in a clinical lab remain the gold standard for a precise diagnosis.